plancherb1/academic-kickstart/content/courses/COMS-3997-F22/index.md

 - Understand the language of robotics
 - Compare and contrast different robotics algorithms and understand their tradeoffs
 - Make use of the unix command line and version control software
-- Develop a simple website to document team based projects
 - Collaborate with a team to develop an open-ended final project
 - Present the results of an open-ended team based project

 # grading breakdown
 # grading:
 # - 40% Four Short Projects (10% each)
-# - 20% Final Project Writeup
-# - 20% Final Project Presentation
+# - 30% Final Project Writeup, Presentation, and Other Milestones
-# - 10% Project Collaboration
+# - 25% Exam
-# - 10% Attendance and Participation
+# - 5% Attendance, Collaboration, and Participation

 prerequisites:
 - COMS W3134 (or equivalent)